Compare loans to buy an existing business

 Evidence

-You will first need to prove that the business you're looking to buy will be profitable.
+You'll need to prove the business will be profitable.
 This means financial statements to back your claim and financial modelling for the future.
-You will need to consider how profitable the business will be in concrete dollar values and back it up with as much evidence as possible.
 The lender will make a yes or no decision based largely on whether it's convinced the business will be profitable.
 You must have formal financial projections.

 Icon of person with 3 stars